-Amaranth- This grain is found in North America.
-It was, however, cultivated by the Aztecs around 8,000 years ago.
-Amaranth was not only a staple food for the Aztec culture, but a big part of how they worshiped as well.
+Amaranth is a grain native to North America and cultivated by the Aztecs around 8,000 years ago.
+Amaranth was not only a staple food for the Aztec culture but a big part of their worship.
 This grain comes from a perennial plant.
 The name translates from Greek to ‘unfading flower’.
 There are many, many species of amaranth plants all over the world.

-Amaranth has many uses, including for cooking.
-It can be added to savoury dishes, and sweet porridge.
+Amaranth can be added to savory dishes and sweet porridge.
 It may be sprinkled over salads, used in soups, or baked into bread.
-It can also be a snack, or breakfast cereal in itself.
+It can also be a snack or breakfast cereal in itself.
 It is often used in gluten-free recipes.

-Amaranth has a sweet, nutty flavour.
+Amaranth has a sweet, nutty flavor.
 It may smell like chocolate.

 Also known as: pigweed, قطيفة, bush greens, callaloo, Chinese spinach, golden grain of the Gods, Indian spinach, Joseph's coat, yin-choi and love-lies-bleeding